mus-format/musgen-go/README.md

 is an example of how Protobuf format can be implemented using mus-go and [here](https://github.com/ymz-ncnk/go-serialization-benchmarks) are the benchmarks).

-For the supported formats, musgen-go can generate unsafe and streaming code.
+For all supported formats, musgen-go can generate unsafe and streaming code.
 In addition, it has flexible customization options.

 # Contents